heroku/oauth-provider-adapters-for-mcp/README.md

 // Redirect user to authUrl

 // Handle OAuth callback
-// Retrieve the `code` from the OAuth callback query parameters (e.g., req.query.code or event.queryStringParameters.code)
+// Retrieve the `code` from the OAuth callback query parameters (for example, `req.query.code` or `event.queryStringParameters.code`)
-// Retrieve the PKCE `code_verifier` you previously stored for this interaction (e.g., from a secure session, database, or in-memory store keyed by `state`) const tokens = await adapter.exchangeCode( code, codeVerifier,
+// Retrieve the PKCE `code_verifier` you previously stored for this interaction (for example, from a secure session, database, or in-memory store keyed by `state`) const tokens = await adapter.exchangeCode( code, codeVerifier,